nohabean/nohabean/README.md

-### Welcome to my GitHub
+## Hello, my name is Noah

-**My name is Noah and I am currently a packaging engineer at Honda and a computer science student at Oregon State University.**
+I am currently a packaging engineer at Honda and a computer science student at Oregon State University with the goal of becoming a software engineer.

 <!--
 **nohabean/nohabean** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.